muzikovam/naucse.python.cz/lessons/git-en/basics/index.md

 ```

 ## Diagram
-The diagram below vizualizes what each command demonstrated thus far does exactly,
+The diagram below visualizes what each command demonstrated thus far does exactly,
 and how the changes move from “not staged” to “commited”.

 {{ figure(